CSA-DanielVillamizar/openshift-azuredevops/README.md

 In this step we use OpenShift Developer perspective to create .net core application and build that application on the openshift.

-The Developer perspective in the web console provides you the options from the +Add view to create applications and associated services and deploy them on OpenShift Container Platform (Link)https://docs.openshift.com/container-platform/4.5/applications/application_life_cycle_management/odc-creating-applications-using-developer-perspective.html .Navigate to Developer mode then Topology, chose Container Image option ,then configure following way.
+The Developer perspective in the web console provides you the options from the +Add view to create applications and associated services and deploy them on OpenShift Container Platform Link https://docs.openshift.com/container-platform/4.5/applications/application_life_cycle_management/odc-creating-applications-using-developer-perspective.html .Navigate to Developer mode then Topology, chose Container Image option ,then configure following way.

 ![image](https://user-images.githubusercontent.com/59210322/214401608-afdfb12b-279d-437c-b1f4-e8f18ec37a80.png)

-You can download my deployment config file and other files from my git repository [html_1] (https://github.com/CSA-DanielVillamizar/openshift-azuredevops/tree/master/deployment) .
+You can download my deployment config file and other files from my git repository  https://github.com/CSA-DanielVillamizar/openshift-azuredevops/tree/master/deployment .
 Run and Test your application.

 ![image](https://user-images.githubusercontent.com/59210322/214402770-05eb4fc7-4c39-4341-9636-bb654cd058a0.png)